On spontaneous photon emission in collapse models

 \section{Acknowledgements}

-A.B. acknowledges partial financial support for the grant PRIN 2008 of MIUR, Italy.
-He also wishes to acknowledge the hospitality of the Institute for Advanced Study in Princeton, where part of this work has been done.
+A.B. and S.D. acknowledge support from NANOQUESTFIT, the COST Action MP1006 and INFN, Italy.
+A.B. wishes to acknowledge the hospitality of the Institute for Advanced Study in Princeton, where part of this work has been done.
 S.L.A. acknowledges the hospitality of the Abdus Salam International Centre for Theoretical Physics, where this work was completed.
 He also acknowledges support of the Department of Energy under grant DE-FG02-90ER40642.